 Perhaps even more excitingly than the New Shepherd program is its successor – the New Glenn program.
-This should offer longer duration, possibly even orbital flights, although details are currently sparse on the ground, with operations aimed to launch in 2021.
+This should offer longer duration, possibly even orbital flights, although details are currently sparse on the ground, with operations aimed to launch in late 2024.
 We do know however that priority on these trips will be given to New Shepherd customers.

 Last in our trio of serious contenders for firms that will take your money and send you into space in the next few years is SpaceX.

 SpaceX is owned by Elon Musk, who is particularly famous for being the CEO and co-founder of Tesla Inc, the electric car and battery manufacturer, amongst other things.

 Whilst the majority of their work is on commercial and government contracts for putting things like satellites into orbit, some recent developments have put SpaceX firmly on the space tourism map.

 First, in 2017 they announced that they had been contracted by two private individuals who want to go on a trip around the moon.
-This was originally due to launch in 2018, but has been postponed until at least 2023.
-It will be by far the most ambitious space tourism endeavour to date by any company, and you can read more about the project here.
+This was originally due to launch in 2018, but has been postponed until at least 2024.
+It will be by far the most ambitious space tourism endeavor to date by any company, and you can read more about the project here.

 Whilst the current estimate of cost for such a ride is in the region of $10 billion USD per person, SpaceX is aiming to bring that down to $100,000 through the development of their Interplanetary Transport System.
 This won’t happen in the near-term, but by the end of the century tourism to Mars might be a real possibility, with lunar and earth-orbital flights the norm by then.